-- Water capacity - Most facilities utilize a water pressure of around 45 psi to fixtures and compliant systems here usually need at least 30 psi.
-Care should be taken when the pressure is too high or too low.
+- Water capacity - Most facilities utilize a water pressure of around 45 psi to fixtures and compliant systems usually need at least 30 psi to function properly.
+Care should be taken to make certain that the pressure is not too high or too low.

 - Valve operation - It is essential that shut off valves in supply lines for plumbed units remain open at all times and should have some system for preventing the water supply from being accidentally shut off.
 Remember that, if the water supply is shut off for some reason, operations involving hazardous materials should cease.
 Such provisions can be as simple as removing the shut off valve's handle.

-- Alarms - Especially when the workers are relatively isolated, alarm systems that provide visual and audible alerts whenever the system is activated serves to notify others that the accident has occurred and enables medical personnel to know where to respond.
+- Alarms - Especially when the workers are relatively isolated, alarm systems that provide visual and audible alerts whenever the system is activated serves to notify others that an accident has occurred and assists medical personnel with knowing where to respond.

-- Signage and lighting - ANSI requires that all eyewash/shower stations are well lit and have a highly visible sign positioned so that it is easily identifiable in the area it serves.
+- Signage and lighting - ANSI requires that all eyewash/shower stations be well lit and have a highly visible sign positioned so that it is easily identifiable in the area it serves.